 Sociology: Sociology PhD

-The PhD program provides training in conducting theoretically rich and methodologically sophisticated sociological research.
+The Doctor of Philosophy (PhD) program provides training in conducting theoretically rich and methodologically sophisticated sociological research.
 Through the program, students design and carry out research projects, present their work at professional conferences, and author scholarly publications.
 The program is designed to provide both a broad knowledge of the discipline and specialized methodological and subject matter expertise.

 Applicants may enter the PhD program via one of two routes: 1) following completion of an appropriate MA or 2) direct entry after completing a bachelor's degree.